 How to Apply

-An application form is available here for non-AL students to complete.
-This completed appication should be submitted to the CDT program director, Prof. Crowell (email@example.com), via email as an attachment.
-Applications for program enrollment in the next year should be submitted no later than in the Spring semester of the preceeding year prior to semester break.
+A Google form application is available here for non-AL students to complete.
+This completed application will be submitted to the CDT program director, Prof. Crowell (firstname.lastname@example.org).
+Applications for program enrollment in the next year should be submitted no later than in the Spring semester of the preceding year prior to semester break.
 The program director will review all new applications each Spring and make any admissions that are possible and warranted based on application materials.
 Among the considerations that will influence a decision to admit a non-AL applicant to CDT will be factors such as the applicant's current college and program of study, the case made in the application for how CDT complements a student's major(s) and career goals, as well as the quality of the students performance record thus far at Notre Dame.

 How to Take CDT Classes

 Students should note that it may be possible to enroll in certain CDT classes even without being a program student.
 The CDT office (Claire Shely) maintains a waiting list each semester for CDT classes.
 If seats remain in those classes late in the registration cycle after CDT students have registered, seats may be opened to those on this waiting list.
 Of course, preference is given to any CDT students on the list, but non-CDT students can be and have been granted permission to enroll.